GST Council may consider changes in monthly GST payment form - Jammu Kashmir Latest News | Tourism | Breaking News J&K

 Commenting on the proposed changes in GSTR-3B, AMRG & Associates Senior Partner Rajat Mohan said tax filings are set to change for e-commerce operators rendering passenger transportation services, accommodation services, housekeeping services, and cloud kitchens.
 Such e-commerce players would now be made liable to report supplies on behalf of suppliers in their GSTR -1 and GSTR-3B in separate cells.

-“E-commerce players like Uber, Swiggy, Zomato and MMT would see few changes in monthly tax filings that will ensure more data points for the government system for big data analytics,” Mohan added.
-(Agencies)
+“E-commerce players like Uber, Swiggy, Zomato and MMT would see few changes in monthly tax filings that will ensure more data points for the Government system for big data analytics,” Mohan added.
+(PTI)

 GST Council may consider changes in monthly GST payment form